About the Well-Architected Framework

 How many Well-Architected Reviews should/can I do?

 You can carry out as many reviews as you have distinct workloads and we recommend that the review for each workload is revisited every three to six months.
 There is no limit to how many improvement funding nominations can be requested, but you can only request funding once for each distinct workload.

 What are the benefits of doing a Well-Architected Review?

-This prevents you from unlocking the full potential of modern cloud environments.
-Over time, it risks compromising performance and efficiency, leading to competitive disadvantage and business vulnerability.
+The scale and rapid evolution of AWS might prevent you from unlocking the full potential of modern cloud environments.
+Over time, you risk compromising performance and efficiency, leading to competitive disadvantage and business vulnerability.

-- Optimise Workloads – identify opportunities to optimise and re-architect workloads to run more efficiently, reliably and cost-effectively
+- Optimize Workloads – identify opportunities to optimize and re-architect workloads to run more efficiently, reliably and cost-effectively

-- Mitigate Risks – lower or mitigate risks through better understanding as you build or optimise your current architectures.
+- Mitigate Risks – lower or mitigate risks through better understanding as you build or optimize your current architectures

 - Accelerate & Invent – discover new services that help you build and deploy workloads and respond faster to opportunities to invent